carterbox/test-labeler/README.md

     deactivate GitHub actions
     Reviewer->>issue: Reviews
     activate Authenticated bot
-    alt Commenter is not author of PR AND review-requested label exists AND is PR AND Awaiting author contribution label does not exist
+    Note right of Authenticated bot: Triggered file is "add-author-pr.yml" and "add-author-issue_comment.yml". alt Commenter is not author of PR AND review-requested label exists AND is PR AND Awaiting author contribution label does not exist
         Authenticated bot-->>Reviewer: Checks membership
         alt Reviewer is part of staged-recipes